Biden Seeks to Move Quickly and Build Out His Administration

 “I think one has to be careful in the choice of words.
 I think when you say the election was corrupt or stolen or rigged that that's unfortunately rhetoric that gets picked up by authoritarians around the world.
 And I think it also discourages confidence in our democratic process here at home," Romney said on NBC.

 Madhani reported from Chicago.
-AP National Political Writer Steve Peoples in New York contributed to this report.
+Associated Press writers Zeke Miller in Washington and Steve Peoples in New York contributed to this report.